locationtech/udig-platform/docs/user/en/Document view.rst

 Save As
 -------

-The :guilabel:`Save As` button is used to save a new copy of the file reference of the selected document.
+The :guilabel:`Save As` button is used to save a new copy of the file of a file attachment document.

-This is only enabled for file attachments.

-Remove
+Clear
 ------

-The :guilabel:`Remove` button is used remove file or web reference from the selected hotlink attribute.
+The :guilabel:`Clear` button is used remove the document reference from the selected hotlink attribute.

-Note that the corresponding file will not removed from disk, the attribute hotlink attribute reference is simply cleared.
+For file hotlinks, the referenced file will not removed from disk, the reference is simply cleared.

 Delete
 ------

-The :guilabel:`Delete` button is used remove the selected attachment.
+The :guilabel:`Delete` button is used remove the selected attachment document.

-A confirmation message will be shown as the file will be removed from disk.
+For file attachments, a confirmation message will be shown as the file will be removed from disk.

 **Related tasks**